sharispe/sm-tools-evaluation/README.md

 FSS ISA corresponds to the results obtained using a special build of the FastSemSim library only considering `is-a` relationships, version 0.7.1.1 (see `resources/tools/`).
 This version is not an official release supported by Marco Mina, the developer of FastSemSim.
-This build has been made in order to change an undesired behavior relative to the way version 0.7.1 compute parents/ancestors.
+This build has been made in order to change undesired behavior relative to the way version 0.7.1 compute parents/ancestors.
-Indeed version 7.1 considers all types of relationship as isa/rdfs:subClassOf relationships when parents are computed.
+Indeed, version 7.1 considers all types of relationship as isa/rdfs:subClassOf relationships when parents are computed.
 This behavior changes the common ancestors or the most informative common ancestor of two terms which will be considered by the measures.
 The results of this version for sample r0_0 can be found at `results/go/r_10000_FastSemSim_7.1.1_0_0.tsv` (then can also be reproduced modifying run.sh script).